JohnReeves/numerical-recipes-in-c/readme.md

 '06 External Storage or Memory-Local FFTs' | Not Started
 *'13 Fourier and Spectral Applications'*| Not Started
 '00 Introduction' | Not Started
-'01 Straight Insertion and Shell's Method' | Not Started
+'01 Convolution and Deconvolution using the FFT' | Not Started
-'02 Quicksort' | Not Started
+'02 Correlation and Autocorrelation using the FFT' | Not Started
-'03 Heapsort' | Not Started
+'03 Optimal (Wiener) Filtering using the FFT' | Not Started
-'04 Indexing and Ranking' | Not Started
+'04 Power Spectrum Estimation using the FFT' | Not Started
-'05 Selecting the Mth Largest' | Not Started
+'05 Digital Filtering in the Time Domain' | Not Started
-'06 Determination of Equivalence Classes' | Not Started
+'06 Linear Prediction and Linear Predictive Coding' | Not Started
-'07 Separability' | Not Started
+'07 Power Sprectrum Estimation by the Maximum Entropy (All Poles) Method' | Not Started
+'08 Spectral Analysis of Unevenly Sampled Data' | Not Started
+'09 Computing Fourier Integrals using the FFT' | Not Started
+'10 Wavelet Tranforms' | Not Started
+'11 Numerical Use of the Sampling Theorem' | Not Started
 *'14 Statistical Description of Data'*| Not Started
 '00 Introduction' | Not Started
 '01 Moments of a Distribution: Mean, Variance, Skewness, and So Forth' | Not Started